Why clothing matters in a photoshoot

-My goal is to show your uniqueness, not to hide it behind complicated or artificial images.
+My goal is to show your uniqueness, not to hide it behind staged images.

-Three tips for choosing clothes for a photoshoot
+Three tips fon what to wear for a photoshoot

 When choosing clothes for a photoshoot, it is important to consider three main elements: harmony with the location, the colors of the outfits, and comfort.

-It is important that your clothes match both the location of the photoshoot and the overall idea of the session.
+It’s important that your outfit matches both the location of the photoshoot and the overall idea of the session.

-There is no need to choose outfits that feel out of place or try to wear all your “best” pieces at once.
+There’s no need to choose clothes that feel out of place or to wear all your “best” pieces at once.

-For example, classic clothing and high heels may look very unusual during a family photoshoot by the sea or in a park.
+For example, classic outfits and high heels may look unusual during a family photoshoot by the sea or in a park.

 If you are still choosing a place for your photoshoot, you can also explore some photoshoot locations that I often use.

-For a photoshoot, it is best to choose plain clothes in calm, soft colors rather than bright ones.
+For a photoshoot, it’s best to choose simple outfits in calm, soft tones rather than bright colors.

-Ideally, these colors should also be present in the location where the session takes place.
+Ideally, these tones should also be present in the location where the session takes place.

 For example, shades of blue (the sea and the sky) and beige (sand) work beautifully for a beach photoshoot.

-For sessions in nature, neutral tones such as beige, brown, green, black, white, and gray usually work very well.
+For sessions in nature, neutral tones such as beige, brown, green, black, white, and grey usually work very well.

-It is also better to choose natural fabrics such as cotton, linen, wool, or cashmere.
+It’s also better to choose natural fabrics like cotton, linen, wool, or cashmere.

-Clothes with large prints, visible logos, or very bright details can distract attention in the frame, so it is best to avoid them.
+Clothes with large prints, visible logos, or very bright details can distract attention in the frame, so it’s best to avoid them.

-I always recommend choosing clothes that are as comfortable as possible for you.
+Choose an outfit that truly feels like you.
+I always recommend wearing clothes that are as comfortable as possible.

-If you look at a photograph, close it, and remember the person and the emotion — but not what they were wearing — it means the clothes were chosen well.
+If you look at a photograph, close it, and remember the person and the feeling — but not what they were wearing — it means the clothes were chosen well.

 Because my photographs are not about clothes.
-They are about you, your feelings, and your emotions.
+They are about you — your feelings, your connection, your emotions.

 Accessories and jewelry

-In general, if the jewelry does not play a meaningful role in the concept of the session, I recommend leaving it at home.
+In general, if the jewelry doesn’t play a meaningful role in the concept, I recommend leaving it at home.

-For a photoshoot, it is best to wear only jewelry that has a personal meaning for you — such as a wedding ring, a cross, or other small symbolic pieces.
+For a photoshoot, it’s best to wear only pieces that have personal meaning for you — such as a wedding ring, a cross, or other small symbolic details.

 Pantsuits, loose monochrome T-shirts, basic tops and tank tops, loose trousers or jeans, turtlenecks, oversized sweaters and sweatshirts, loose shirts, and casual dresses.